kubermatic/machine-controller/docs/kubevirt.md

 * The machine-controller will create `VMIs` that have the same name as the underlying `machine`.
 To avoid collisions, use one namespace per cluster that runs the `machine-controller`
-* Service CIDR range: The CIDR ranges of the cluster that runs Kubevirt and the cluster that hosts the machine-controller must not overlap, otherwise routing of services that run in the kubevirt cluster wont work anymore.
+* Service CIDR range: The CIDR ranges of the cluster that runs Kubevirt and the cluster that hosts the machine-controller must not overlap, otherwise routing of services that run in the kubevirt cluster won't work anymore.
 This is especially important for the DNS ClusterIP.
 * In order to create VirtualMachineInstances deployed with CoreOS, you should use `coreos_production_qemu_image.img.bz2`, which can be found in the stable releases [here](https://stable.release.core-os.net/amd64-usr/).

 ## Serving Supported Images

 For KubeVirt clusters, we use Containerized Data Importer (CDI), which is is a utility to import, upload and clone Virtual Machine images for use with KubeVirt.
 At a high level, a persistent volume claim (PVC), which defines VM-suitable storage via a storage class, is created.

 The Containerized Data Importer is capable of performing certain functions that streamline its use with KubeVirt.
 It automatically decompresses gzip and xz files, and un-tar’s tar archives.
 Also, qcow2 images are converted into the raw format which is required by KubeVirt, resulting in the final file being a simple .img file.

 Supported file formats are: